BenLambright/wedding-song-recommendations/README.md

 ## Dataset Explanation

-Details of the dataset are available in `Dataset_attributes.pdf`.
+Details of the dataset are available on `Dataset_attributes.pdf`.
 The dataset originates from the Home Mortgage Disclosure Act (HMDA) database and includes:

 Loan amount, interest rate, applicant income